pwikapanel/illustrator-panel/README.md

 **Svija Tools 1.0**
 -------------------

+**IMPORTANT NOTE:** the actual scripts are developed in a separate repo called [Presets-Scripts](https://github.com/svijasvg/Presets-Scripts).

+This is because scripts stored in:

+    Adobe Illustrator 2021/Presets/en_US/Scripts

+can be worked on in real-time, whereas scripts that are integrated into the CEP panel need to be signed and installed each time they are updated.

+The scripts are written in such a way that they can be run from the **File › Scripts** menu with shortcut keys or called from the panel.
+Although the scripts could be developed separately, making the scripts identical in both places accelerates development and also provides a more unified user experience.

+* * * * *

 next big thing is to add recursive sublayers to **Propagate Layers**.

 then add warnings for everything from **trouble** page to **Save as Svija**.